-British artists Ben Langlands (born 1955) and Nikki Bell (born 1959) were both raised in London.
-They studied at Middlesex Polytechnic in North London from 1977 to 1980 and have been collaborating together since 1978.
+British artists Ben Langlands and Nikki Bell both studied at Middlesex Polytechnic in North London and have been collaborating together since 1978.
 In 2004 Langlands & Bell won the BAFTA Award for Interactive Art Installation and were short-listed for the Turner Prize for their trilogy, ‘The House of Osama Bin Laden', created after a visit to Afghanistan in 2002.
 Their work is held in a large number of international museum collections including Tate, London and the MoMA, New York.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.